 Historical evidence

 Chinese medicine claims that the wolfberry fruit has been in existence for almost 2000 years.
 It is one of eth most admired berries throughout China and is also considered one of the 120 herbs that belong to the top grade.
 For years, the extract was known to have exceptional health benefits for humans.
-If used for the long term, it strengthened the body, and promoted fitness and life in total.
+If used for the long term, it strengthens the body and promotes fitness and life in total.

 Present status of the extract